Fula Bantang Senior Secondary School Well Project – The Gambia

 The community where this project is to take place is composed of Fula Bantang as well as surrounding villages, with potential that this project will support students from all over the country as the secondary school grows and expands.

 GambiaRising is a small, committed team of Gambians and Americans working to make it possible for deserving Gambian students to stay in school.
-The community realized the need for a senior secondary school, and has been working together with GambiaRising to build the school.
+The community realized the need for a senior secondary school and has been working together with GambiaRising to build the school.

 There is no source of water at the school.
-The school has very limited funding because in The Gambia, schools’ funding comes from the national level.
+The school has very limited funding because, in The Gambia, schools’ funding comes from the national level.
 At that level, most of the development money comes from grants and from NGOs whose resources are limited.
 The rural communities do not have the funds to assist.

 There is clean water available to the village in the form of a tap system.
-Unfortunately, this water is only accessible from one solar pump, where access is limited to three hours each day because of lack of capacity.
+Unfortunately, this water is only accessible from one solar pump, where access is limited to three hours each day because of a lack of capacity.

 The well will have a Mark II hand pump as well as a solar pump to provide for the needs of the school and the surrounding community